lucpattyn/quarksql/README.md

 ```
  Boost 1.69 needs to be installed because the webserver runs on Crow C++
-  *If you face trouble compiling this project then following link has full instructions.
-(ZeroMQ not used in this project, so ignore).
 ```
-Boost download instractions can be found [here](https://dev.to/lucpattyn/install-quarks-in-ubuntu-2004-and-above-1fcf)
+Boost download instractions can be found [here](https://dev.to/lucpattyn/install-quarks-in-ubuntu-2004-and-above-1fcf) *If you face trouble compiling this project then the above link has full step by step instructions.
+ZeroMQ not used in this project, so not needed to be installed.

 ### Build